John Gill

 Yeah, I did a triple crown in 2004.

 Oh, long time ago.
-Oh, yeah.
-So those rides are awesome because like there's like support, right?
-Aid stations.
+So those rides are awesome because there's support and aid stations.
 You don't have to think about anything.
-You just follow the arrows.
+You just follow the arrows and push through the pain and exhaustion.

 Yeah, you just ride 35 miles to the next aid station and get filled up on water and food.
 So it's a lot easier, right?